 - Don’t forget to promote your LinkedIn profile on your social media networks, like Facebook, Twitter, Google, and Instagram.

 The keywords you use in your profile are crucial to being found by recruiters, customers, and the media.
 You can use a word cloud generator like Wordle or TagCrowd to see which words are standing out, and adjust your profile as needed.

 After you have been using LinkedIn for a while you’ll find it becomes an indispensable professional address book.

 People who complete their profile are 40 times more likely to receive opportunities.
 To maximise your exposure on LinkedIn you want to aim for an All-Star profile strength.
-Only 51 percent of users has completed their profile to an All-Star rating.
+Only 51 per cent of users have completed their profile to an All-Star rating.
 I spent all weekend on my profile and I’m still perfecting the words, but I did reach the All-Star rank.